Who we are

 What we do

 VACCELERATE offers expertise, services, resources and solutions to speed up existing and upcoming development programmes as well as market authorisations for new vaccines and vaccination strategies.
 The network serves as a single entry-point for all stakeholders in COVID-19 vaccine development (pharma, academia, European Commission, EMA, ECDC, national health authorities and others) for phase 2 and 3 trials in Europe.
-The network will address any research question of interest, such as vaccine efficacy in virus variants, trials in children, pregnant women, immuno-compromised patients, trials on combination of different vaccines etc. The establishment of a European Volunteer Registry for vaccine trials provides fast and efficient recruitment of trial participants (>37,000 volunteers in 15 countries: Austria, Belgium, Cyprus, Czech Republic, Germany, Greece, Ireland, Israel, Italy, Lithuania, Norway, Portugal, Spain, Sweden, Turkey, expansion to more countries ongoing).
+The network will address any research question of interest, such as vaccine efficacy in virus variants, trials in children, pregnant women, immuno-compromised patients, trials on combination of different vaccines etc. The establishment of a European Volunteer Registry for vaccine trials provides fast and efficient recruitment of trial participants (>100,000 volunteers in 22 countries: Austria, Belgium, Cyprus, Czech Republic, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Lithuania, Netherlands, Norway, Poland, Spain, Sweden, Switzerland, Turkey, United Kingdom, Ukraine, expansion to more countries ongoing).

 To provide the central platform serving as single entry-point for European stakeholders in vaccine development, by: